Tad Williams discusses New! Osten Ard! Novels! (Part 1)

 12) A character that is the ‘Hand’ figures prominently.
 In MS&T, the Prince’s Right Hand is Sir Deornoth, Prince Josua’s right-hand man.
 Early on in ASOIAF, the Hand of the King is Lord Eddard Stark.

 13) A slender sword named ‘Needle’/’Naidel’ is wielded by a main character, who can’t use a heavier sword.
 In MS&T, the sword is named Naidel, and is wielded by Prince Josua Lackhand, while in ASOIAF, Needle’s owner is Arya Stark.
+In both cases, these swords are narrow to allow their bearers to use them.

 14) Everybody laughs at the idea of giants and other otherworldly creatures in the north… until they see them for themselves.
 In both series, the soft southlanders eventually realize their folly, after encounters with what Tyrion originally dismisses as legends of “grumkins and snarks,” while in MS&T, these are legends of “pookhas and niskies”.